kevinwlu/iot/lesson4/README.md

   * Default Region: https://xxxxxxxxxxxx.ngrok.io (copy and paste the endpoint provided by Ngrok)
   * Select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority"
   * Save Endpoints
-* Click "Test" tab and enable test for this skill
+* Click "Test" tab > Enable skill testing from "Off" to "Development"
   * Type or click and hold the microphone button to speak
   * "memory game"